 - Look for the deductible listed under each type of coverage.
 You won’t see a deductible for liability or roadside service since you won’t pay a deductible when making a claim for these.

 - You can call customer support if you have more questions or want to change your deductible.
 Only a few companies let you change your deductible online.

 How to choose your car insurance deductible

-However, most providers allow you to choose a deductible that suits your financial situation and amount of risk you want to take on.
+Insurance companies allow you to choose a deductible that suits your financial situation and the amount of risk you want to take on.
 Your deductible will determine how much you pay in monthly premiums and your personal costs of repairing your vehicle after an incident, so it’s important to choose wisely.
-Here are a few factors you should consider when choosing a deductible for your policy:

 You may want to adjust your deductible according to the cost of your vehicle.
-On a high-end or brand new vehicle, repairs are likely to be more expensive, so a higher deductible may make more sense.
-However, if you’re driving an older vehicle that costs less to repair, it doesn’t make much sense to pay more for a deductible than the costs of potential repairs.
+If you’re driving an older vehicle that costs less to repair, it doesn’t make sense to set a deductible that costs more than potential repairs or replacement.

 If you’re an inexperienced driver or live in an area with a high number of collisions, driving may pose a higher risk to your vehicle.
 If there’s a higher likelihood of you getting into an accident or having your car damaged, it may be a good idea to opt for a lower deductible in case something happens.
 While your premiums may be slightly higher, you’ll be paying less out of pocket when you file a claim.

 Also, look at the type of coverage when setting the deductible.
 If you live in a densely populated area, you might want a lower deductible on collision coverage.
 If your area sees many cases of theft, vandalism or natural disasters, you might want a lower deductible for comprehensive coverage.

 Yes, you can.
 When you apply for car insurance coverage, many insurers will give you the option to choose your deductible.
 You can: